DarthStupidus/Group-Task-4/README.md

 This data was then combined and uploaded onto a Postgres SQL server for retrieval by our model.

 Using Jupyter Notebook, a Python script was created.
 The script contained a preprocessing phase for identifying problematic columns and performed.
-The script initializes, trains, and evaluates a Random Forest model, as this was a classification task, Random Forest was felt to be the most appropriate.
+The script then initializes, trains, and evaluates a Random Forest model, as this was a classification task, Random Forest was felt to be the most appropriate.

 From the initial model, an accuracy of 44% was achieved.